engine3d-dev/TheAtlasEngine/README.md

 # The Atlas Engine
-Open-source game engine for maing games, building cool projects, and to work on amazing features with the satisfaction of using them during game jams.
+Open-source game engine for making games, building cool projects, and doing cool work in building features with the satisfaction of using them during game jams and other purposes.

-## Prerequisites

-Before contributing, you must go through the [getting start](https://engine3d-dev.github.io/getting_started) before continuing.

 ## How to build the engine

+> [!TIP]
+> Before you build the project make sure to follow the setup instruction in the [getting start](https://engine3d-dev.github.io/getting_started) page.

 To get started in contributing here are the steps to do so.
 Follow these instructions.

-## Clone the repository
+### Clone the repository

 ```
 git clone https://github.com/engine3d-dev/TheAtlasEngine
 cd TheAtlasEngine
 ```

-## Build using Conan
+### Building using Conan

 To build the project, run the following command below.